ekp8/Fridge-organiser/README.md

 ## Features
 - Add, edit, and delete fridge items
 - Highlight items expiring soon
-- Local storage using AsyncStorage (or Firebase later?)
+- Local storage using AsyncStorage (or Firebase, may be implemented in a future version)
 - Clean UI with customizable categories

 ## Getting Started